DJrizzley/literature/novels/moby_dick.md

 fatal pride.

-CHAPTER 125.
-The Log and Line.
+# CHAPTER 125.
+The Log and Line

 While now the fated Pequod had been so long afloat this voyage, the log and line had but very seldom been in use.
 Owing to a confident reliance